yusifsalam/t490-macos/README.md

 | SSDT-THINK            | YogaSMC helper                 |
 | SSDT-USBX             | USBX patch                     |

-## Pre-Install: Creating the installation USB stick
+## Pre-install: Creating the installation USB stick

 First, read the [Dortania OC guide](https://dortania.github.io/OpenCore-Install-Guide/).
 The guide will take you through the creation of installation USB and drive formatting.
 Update your laptop to the latest BIOS firmware from your existing OS (the easiest way is to use fwupd on linux).
-Once using MacOS, you can do future updates to your bios using a Live USB Linux distro.

 ## Getting a valid Mac serial key

 - [Fix iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) if you want to use iMessage, FaceTime, iCloud.
 You need a valid, unique Mac serial key (the config.plist in this repository does not have one as all Mac devices - including hackintosh - need a unique serial) to be able to use Apple's cloud services and authentication.
 If you don't, you won't be able to login with an Apple ID, thus no App Store either!
 To generate a serial and update directly the config.plist, you can use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
-We use SMBIOS _MacBookPro15,4_ as it is the closest Mac to our internal hardware.
+Use SMBIOS _MacBookPro15,4_ as it is the closest MacBook to our internal hardware.

 ## Compatible BIOS settings